-Income tax season is here in Malaysia, so let’s see how ready you are to file your taxes.
-Have you gotten your EA form your employer(s)?
+Income tax season has arrived in Malaysia, so let’s see how ready you are to file your taxes.
+Have you gotten your EA form from your employer(s) yet?
 Do you know how to figure out your income tax rate, add up your tax reliefs, and calculate your tax refund?
-Have you registered as a taxpayer, logged yourself into e-Daftar, and familiarised yourself the right e-Borang to fill?
+Have you registered as a taxpayer with LHDN, logged yourself into e-Daftar, and familiarised yourself the right e-Borang to fill?
 Do you even know what any of these income tax terms mean?

-If you’re still in the dark, here’s our complete guide to filing your income taxes in Malaysia 2019 for the year of assessment 2018.
+If you’re still in the dark, here’s our complete guide to filing your income taxes in Malaysia 2020 for the year of assessment (YA) 2019.

 Any individual earning more than RM34,000 per annum (or roughly RM2,833.33 per month) after EPF deductions has to register a tax file.
 You must pay income tax on all types of income, including income from your business or profession, employment, dividends, interest, discounts, rent, royalties, premiums, pensions, annuities, and others.